omatomato/Fraud-Investigation/README.md

 ---

-### Message to the alias operator (ignore)

-If the operator known as "*ed**" of the mentioned alias has accessed this report via URL mining or mention monitoring:

-Your infrastructure, mixing patterns, and on-chain flows have been mapped.
-Continuing these operations only increases your legal and operational exposure, the analysis reached a specific **real** person.

----

-# 🛡️ Ethics & Safety
+# Ethics & Safety

 - No PII is stored here
 - No complete malicious domains are included  (the both)
 - No executable malicious code is present
-- All content follows Responsible Disclosure guidelines 🔍 Cryptocurrency JavaScript Injection Campaign Investigation
+- All content follows Responsible Disclosure guidelines

+ Cryptocurrency JavaScript Injection Campaign Investigation

-📖 Overview
+ Overview

 A 5-month threat intelligence investigation into sophisticated social engineering campaigns distributing malicious JavaScript to cryptocurrency users, leading to transaction hijacking and credential theft across multiple exchanges.